Previous Post: Day 6 – From N of Dead Island To Pickerel Bay

 The bridge may have cost as much as the Visitors’ Center to build!
 I sure hope the snowmobilers get enough snow each year – and enough donations – to make the thing worthwhile.
 Sure enough, when I checked Youtube there was an iPhone upload of someone who had taken the sign as a prompt and jumped off the bridge into the river!

 Standing in the middle of the snowmobile bridge we got a classic view of the French as it completes its 110-kilometer run to Georgian Bay.
 The photo above brought to mind a beautiful painting done by Sudbury-born (but now living in Killarney) artist Pierre AJ Sabourin.
-From his painting spot on the bridge he has zoomed in somewhat and added a bit of vertical rock to river left and given it an updated Group of Seven feel.
-See Sabourin’s Wordpress website here for more about the artist and his work.
+From his painting spot on the bridge, he has zoomed in somewhat and added a bit of vertical rock to river left and given it an updated Group of Seven “feel”.
+See Sabourin’s Wordpress website here for more about the artist and a sample of his work.

-The French River delta and the islands offshore make for a great place to go paddling during the off-season when there are few people in the Park.
+The French River Delta and the islands offshore make for a great place to go paddling during the off-season when there are few people in the Park.
 And to think it is only a 3 1/2 hour drive from T.O. to Hartley Bay!
-We will be going back!
+It’s a ride we’ll be doing again!